mattph/submit-users-guide/source/tutorials/tutorial_6.rst

        :class: dropdown

         .. note::
-            The source control is performed by the program ``git``.
-With this setup, ``git`` and your code both run on the subMIT machines.
+            The source control is performed by the program Git.
+With this setup, Git and your code both run on the subMIT machines.

         .. tip::
             At this point, you *could* click the "Publish this Branch" button in order to put this code into a GitHub repository (repo) as well.
-In this tutorial, we will wait until later to do this in order to illustrate that ``git`` and GitHub are separate entities.
+In this tutorial, we will wait until later to do this in order to illustrate that Git and GitHub are separate entities.

 Simulating Code Editing (Adding a new feature)